C-Section

 Support

-This one is for your partner, your mom, or whoever will be beside you on delivery day.
-Here is what to expect, what actually helps, and where support matters most.
+For your partner, your mom, or whoever's beside you on delivery day.
+What to expect, what actually helps, and where support matters most.

 This one isn't just for you — it's for the person who'll be standing next to you on delivery day.
 Your partner, your mom, your sister, your best friend — whoever that person is, they're probably feeling a mix of wanting to help and not knowing exactly how.